sara-xue/KNES381Final/aboutme.md

 ### My story

+I am a 4th year Kinesiology student who enjoys exercising and playing sports!!
+I like to used to dance competitively for 11 years but I have found myself enjoying squash and volleyball more nowadays.
-I am a 4th year Kinesiology student who enjoys exercising, finding new places to eat, drinking coffee, and taking pictures of everything and anything.
+In my free time, I like to find new places to eat, drink coffee, and take pictures of everything and anything.
 I love going hiking in the mountains during the summer time so I am excited for the weather to get warm again.
 I also love [cats](https://www.nationalgeographic.com/animals/mammals/facts/domestic-cat) and hope to own one in the near future!!

 The images below showcase some tasty meals/snacks that I've had recently.